Battle of Shiloh

 a vivid and valuable primary account of the terrible struggle.
 From the wide range of voices included in this volume emerges

 a nuanced picture of the psychology and motivations of the novice soldiers and the ways in which their attitudes toward the

 war were affected by their experiences at Shiloh.

 Reading: Shiloh: A Novel, by Shelby Foote.
-Review: In the novel Shiloh, historian and Civil
+Review: In the novel Shiloh, historian and Civil War expert Shelby

-was fought over the course of two days in April 1862.
+the course of two days in April 1862.
 By mirroring the troops' movements through the woods of Tennessee with the activity of each soldier's mind, Foote offers the reader a broad perspective

 of the battle and a detailed view of the issues behind it.
 Continued below…

 becomes tangible as Foote interweaves the observations of Union and Confederate officers, simple foot soldiers, brave men, and cowards and describes

 the roar of the muskets and the haze of the gun smoke.
 The author's vivid storytelling creates a rich chronicle of a pivotal